rajat-akant/Kaggel---Bike-Share-Demand/README.md

-# Kaggel---Bike-Share-Demand
+# Kaggle---Bike-Share-Demand

-This was a competition on Kaggel to Forecast use of a city bikeshare system.
+This was a competition on Kaggle to Forecast use of a city bikeshare system.
 The dataset provides hourly rental data spanning two years.
 For this competition, the training set is comprised of the first 19 days of each month, while the test set is the 20th to the end of the month.
 The Objective is to predict the total count of bikes rented during each hour covered by the test set, using only information available prior to the rental period.